pouchdb-community/relational-pouch/README.md

 #### Don't save hasMany

 By default relational-pouch will store the child ids of an Many-to-one relationship as a property on the many side (the parent).
-This can lead to extra conflicts, since this goes against the normal documents are changes way that Couch works best.
+This can lead to extra conflicts, since this goes against the normal "documents are changes" way that Couch works best.
 Edits to documents are best to be self contained, and changing a parent document because a child is inserted can result in problems with multiple users.

 A way to fix this is to specify to relational-pouch that the parent actually does not store this array of children.
 But instead relational-pouch should use a db.find query to search for them.